 I have a large 8 Quart Martha Stewart Cast Iron Round Casserole which works great as a one pot meal.
 It’s a large recipe, so if you don’t want leftovers, maybe just halve the recipe.

-There is of course some creative license… I can’t help myself and add bacon to my original style Cabbage Rolls.
+There is of course some creative license… I can’t help myself and added some bacon to this recipe.
 This just gives it some depth and deliciousness.
-So go forth and make Lazy Unstuffed Cabbage Rolls with bacon, take the easier route without compromising on taste.
+So go forth and make Unstuffed Cabbage Rolls.
+Takethe easier route for dinner without compromising on taste.
 Bon Appetit! Приятного аппетита!

 Unstuffed Cabbage Rolls (Ленивые Голубцы)

-Quick & Easy One Pot Wonder with Ground Beef, Rice and Cabbage, almost a Casserole!
-Perfect When You Are in a Hurry! - Classic Lazy Cabbage Rolls or Unstuffed Cabbage Rolls (Ленивые Голубцы)
+Unstuffed Cabbage Rolls are a quick & easy one pot wonder with ground beef, rice and cabbage, almost a Casserole!
+Perfect When You Are in a Hurry! - Lazy Cabbage Rolls (Ленивые Голубцы)

-- 1 large cabbage - roughly chopped into 3" to 4" pieces
+- 1 large cabbage - roughly chopped 3" to 4" pieces

 - 2 large onions finely chopped